mcdofrenchfreis/AuthenticationFASTAPI/README.md

 - Login with cookie-based JWT
 - Forgot password with OTP verification, then password reset
 - Password policy enforced (client and server)
-- SQLAlchemy ORM; default SQLite, configurable to MySQL (PyMySQL)
+- SQLAlchemy ORM with PostgreSQL (psycopg2)
 - Lightweight auto-migration for new user columns

 ## Tech Stack